Skip to main content

 Heritage oak pruning is a major recurring need in San Mateo's hillside neighborhoods like Highlands and Knolls, where mature coast live oaks and valley oaks overhang structures.
 Similar demand exists in Palo Alto and Redwood City, though San Mateo's coastal elevation creates slightly different disease pressure patterns.

 San Mateo's permit timeline (4–6 weeks) is comparable to Palo Alto but faster than some Peninsula cities.
-The city's straightforward two-tier threshold system (rather than Palo Alto's three-tier approach) can actually streamline permitting for oak-specific questions.
+The city's straightforward two-tier threshold system (rather than Palo Alto's three-tier approach) can actually simplify permitting for oak-specific questions.

 Get Quotes Call Text Us Emergency